lawrence1986/printf/README.md

 | ` 3.
 What one has not experienced, one will never understand in print
 ` | Handle the following conversion specifiers: u, o, x, X|
 | ` 4.
 Nothing in fine print is ever good news
-` | Use a local buffer of 1024 chars in order to call write as little as possible. |
+` | Use a local buffer of IO_SIZE chars in order to call write as little as possible. |
 | ` 5.
 My weakness is wearing too much leopard print
 ` | Handle the following custom conversion specifier: s – prints the string|
 | ` 6.
 How is the world ruled and led to war?
 Diplomats lie to journalists and believe these lies when they see them in print